huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/examples/example2/sim/README.md

 ### **Viewing Logs**

 If errors occur during the simulation compilation, you can view the **log_comp.log** file in the report directory.
-Errors occurred during the compilation are marked with the keyword `ERROR` in the log.
+Errors occurred during the compilation are marked with the keyword `ERROR` in the logs.
 The command is as follows:

 ```bash
     $ vi ./report/log_comp.log